Grand opera despite Corona. Welcome to a very special season!

-In addition to those performances, the season promises a premiere by the International Opera Studio and one by the Junior Ballett at the Theater Winterthur, a concert performance of an opera, a new children’s piece on the Studiobühne, nine concerts by the Philharmonia Zürich and the special ensemble Orchestra La Scintilla, seven song recitals with star soloists, the traditional Opera Ball, and many offers for children, young adults, and families.
-The 2O2O/21 season kicks off with a grand opening festival and ends with the live broadcast as part of «oper für alle».
+Ten opera premieres and three premieres by the Ballett Zürich will take to the main stage, joining fifteen opera revivals and three ballet revivals to form the 2O2O/21 season.
+In addition there will be a premiere by the International Opernstudio and one by the Junior Ballett at the Theater Winterthur, a concert performance of an opera, a new children’s work on the Studiobühne, nine concerts featuring the Philharmonia Zürich and the specialty ensemble Orchestra La Scintilla, seven voice recitals with vocal superstars, the traditional Opera Ball, and «oper für alle» in June 2021.

-After the successful production of «Iphigénie en Tauride» in the current season, the coming season sees another work by composer Christoph Willibald Gluck.
-With «Orphée et Euridice» Christoph Marthaler and Anna Viebrock make their return to Zurich in January 2021.
-The production will be the third joint effort by the stage director and set designer for the Opernhaus Zürich.
-Stefano Montanari, one of the most interesting conductors and Baroque violinists of his generation, leads the Orchestra La Scintilla.
+After the successful production of «Iphigénie en Tauride» in the current season, a further work by composer Christoph Willibald Gluck is set to take the stage in the next. «Orphée et Euridice» marks Christoph Marthaler and Anna Viebrock’s return to Zurich in January 2021.
+The production is their third collaboration as director and set designer at the Opernhaus Zürich.
+Stefano Montanari, one of the most fascinating conductors and Baroque violinists of his generation, will lead the Orchestra La Scintilla.

-Christoph Loy directs «Capriccio» by Richard Strauss, that «Leckerbissen für kulturelle Feinschmecker» [treat for cultural gourmets] as the composer himself described the piece.
-Following on the heels of her turn as Arabella, Julia Kleiter returns to the Opernhaus Zürich as Countess Madeleine.
-At her side are such illustrious artists as Christof Fischesser, Markus Eiche, and Paula Murrihy.
+For the premiere of Richard Strauss´ «Capriccio» in May 2021, led by director Christof Loy.
+After a successful debut as Arabella, Julia Kleiter returns to the Opernhaus Zürich as Gräfin Madeleine.
+At her side are Christof Fischesser, Markus Eiche, and Paula Murrihy, among others.
 Markus Poschner conducts this coproduction with the Teatro Real Madrid.

-A new «Lucia di Lammermoor» is headed for the Zurich opera stage starting in June 2021.
-The challenging title role will be sung by American soprano Lisette Oropesa.
-She has already been fêted as Lucia at the Royal Opera House Covent Garden in London and at the Teatro Real in Madrid.
+A new «Lucia di Lammermoor» will take the stage starting in June 2021.
+American soprano Lisette Oropesa was secured to sing the wildly challenging title role.
+She has already thrilled audiences as Lucia at the Royal Opera House London and at the Teatro Real in Madrid.
 Appearing as her beloved Edgardo is Piotr Beczała, making his return to the Opernhaus.
-Stage director Tatjana Gürbaca and conductor Speranza Scapucci head up the directorial team for this, Donizetti’s most tragic work.
+Stage director Tatjana Gürbaca and conductor Speranza Scapucci lead the artistic team for this most tragic of Donizetti operas.

-Further highlights at the Opernhaus Zürich include numerous revivals featuring audience favorites and a host of both beloved and brand-new voices.
+Further highlights at the Opernhaus Zürich include numerous revivals featuring audience favorites, familiar voices, and new faces.

-Diana Damrau returns as the Scottish queen Maria Stuarda, and Salome Jicia is her rival Elisabetta.
-Cecilia Bartoli continues making magic as Alcina.
-Maria Agresta, Quinn Kelsey, and Bryan Hymel once again come together for «I vespri siciliani», as will Annette Dasch and Pavol Breslik in «Die Csárdásfürstin» and Angelika Kirchschlager and Bryn Terfel in «Sweeney Todd».
-After many years away, Erwin Schrott returns to sing in «L´elisir d´amore».
-Vannina Santoni will make her house debut as Manon, while Benjamin Bernheim will bring his Chevalier des Grieux to Zurich, following his wild success in the same role in Paris.
+Diana Damrau returns in the in 20/21 season as the Scottish queen Maria Stuarda, and Salome Jicia is her rival Elisabetta.
+Cecilia Bartoli returns as Alcina.
+Angelika Kirchschlager and Bryn Terfel take the stage in the bloody musical «Sweeney Todd».
+Erwin Schrott will be back after many years, appearing in «L´elisir d´amore».
+Vannina Santoni makes her house debut as Manon, while Benjamin Bernheim takes the stage as the Chevalier des Grieux, a role that brought him enthusiastic praise in Paris.
 Lawrence Brownlee is Arturo Talbo in «I puritani».
-Stéphanie d´Oustrac makes her debut as Charlotte in Zurich and Charles Castronovo is her Werther.
-Christopher Ventris returns as Paul Ackermann and Doris Soffel does the same as Witwe Begbick in Kurt Weill’s «Mahagonny».
-In addition, Aigul Akhmetshina comes to Zurich for the first time as Rosina in «Il barbiere di Siviglia» and Ana María Martínez presents her Cio-Cio-San.
+Stéphanie d´Oustrac appears for the first time in Zurich as Charlotte and Charles Castronovo is her Werther.
+Christopher Ventris returns as Paul Ackermann and Doris Soffel is the Widow Begbick in Kurt Weill’s «Mahagonny».
+In addition, Aigul Akhmetshina appears in Zurich for the first time, singing Rosina in «Il barbiere di Siviglia», and Ana María Martínez will likewise make her Zurich debut singing Cio-Cio-San.
 At her side is Saimir Pirgu as her unfaithful lover Pinkerton.
-Marcelo Álvarez makes his debut as Don Carlo.
-Ekaterina Semenchuck (Eboli), Tatiana Serjan (Elisabetta), Vitalij Kowaljow (Filippo) and Simon Keenlyside (Rodrigo) complete the outstanding cast of singers for this revival.
+Marcelo Álvarez will debut as Don Carlo.
+Ekaterina Semenchuck (Eboli), Tatiana Serjan (Elisabetta), Vitalij Kowaljow (Filippo) and Simon Keenlyside (Rodrigo) round out this exceptional revival cast.

 The Ballett Zürich opens the 2020/21 ballet season with a choreographic world premiere by Christian Spuck.
 With «Dornröschen», Christian Spuck once again takes on a ballet classic set to music by Tchaikovsky, following up on his «Nussknacker».
 The fate of the fairy Carabosse is the central story told in this new production, which Spuck will lead with his trusted costume designer Buki Shiff and set designer Rufus Didwiszus.